gavinlyonsrepo/LED_Segment_Display_Simulator/README.md

 4. The chosen segment will now be displayed step thru it by press a key one by one or Run thru the entire font automatically by clicking enable Auto check button.
 5. ASCII fonts are included in "Font" folder.
-6. LibreOffice Spreadsheets included which can be for creating fonts, characters and patterns  in "spreadsheets" folder.
-7. If you wish to change character or font displayed, replace the data held in the relevant array held in the SegmentDisplay.js file in the section marked "ASCII CODE SECTION".
+6. If you wish to change character or font displayed, replace the data held in the relevant array held in the SegmentDisplay.js file in the section marked "ASCII CODE SECTION".

 Screenshots